SK-Web-Intern-Project/The-CloserAI/README.md

 ## License

-This project operates under the [GPL-3.0](LICENSE), allowing for freedom of use and modification.
+This project is licensed under the [GPL-3.0](LICENSE), which grants you the freedom to use and modify the source code within this repository, subject to the terms of the license.